 The UTSA community celebrates the culture, contributions, and heritage of Hispanic Americans during Hispanic Heritage Month, Sept.
 15 to Oct.
-15. The Student Center for Community Engagement and Inclusion hosts events including Calle UTSA, a street fair atmosphere with performances, activity tables, and food.
+15. The Multicultural Student Center for Equity and Justice hosts events including Calle UTSA, a street fair atmosphere with performances, activity tables, and food.

 LGBTQ+ History/Pride Month

-The Student Center for Community Engagement and Inclusion hosts programming commemorating LGBTQ+ Month in October along with a celebration of National Coming Out Day.
+The Multicultural Student Center for Equity and Justice hosts programming commemorating LGBTQ+ Month in October along with a celebration of National Coming Out Day.
 Events include the LGBTQ+ Pride Month & Information Fair showcasing local LGBTQ+ service organizations.
 Events are planned in partnership with the Spectrum student organization.

-The Student Center for Community Engagement and Inclusion commemorates Diversity Month in November as a culmination of multiple observances including American/American Indian and Alaskan Native Heritage, Homeless Youth Awareness, Hunger Awareness, Veteran and Military Families Awareness, and International Education Week.
+The Multicultural Student Center for Equity and Justice commemorates Diversity Month in November as a culmination of multiple observances including American/American Indian and Alaskan Native Heritage, Homeless Youth Awareness, Hunger Awareness, Veteran and Military Families Awareness, and International Education Week.
 The signature event of the month is Celebrate UTSA.
 This large-scale collaborative event is an annual fair celebrating the diverse identities represented at UTSA and includes food, games, and performances.
-It is a collaboration with the College of Business International Business Programs, the Office of International Programs, and the East Asia Institute, and includes food, games, and performances.

 African-American (Black) History Month

 Throughout February, UTSA honors African-American heritage and the civil rights leaders who paved the way during Black History Month.
-The Student Center for Community Engagement and Inclusion, UTSA student organizations, and colleges/departments host events recognizing people, places, and events that have impacted black history.
-The Black Heritage Month Student Planning Committee at UTSA partners with the UTSA Student Center for Community Engagement and Inclusion, the UTSA African American Studies Program, and Student Union Programs to schedule an event line-up to recognize the importance of Black history.
+The Multicultural Student Center for Equity and Justice, UTSA student organizations, and colleges/departments host events recognizing people, places, and events that have impacted black history.
+The Black Heritage Month Student Planning Committee at UTSA partners with the UTSA The Multicultural Student Center for Equity and Justice, the UTSA African American Studies Program, and Student Union Programs to schedule an event line-up to recognize the importance of Black history.
 Events include a student organization-led Black Alumni and Professionals Panel and the Black Heritage Banquet.
 The Banquet is typically held on the last Thursday of February and includes a keynote speaker, dinner, award presentation, and dance.

 Asian and Pacific American Heritage Month

 Due to the academic calendar, the UTSA community celebrates Asian and Pacific American Heritage Month in April instead of the national commemoration in May.
-The Student Center for Community Engagement and Inclusion hosts various events in partnership with the East Asia Institute and the Office of International Program.
+The Multicultural Student Center for Equity and Justice hosts various events in partnership with the East Asia Institute and the Office of International Program.
 The signature event for the month is Asian FanFair.
 It is a fair-style event with performances, activities, and food that highlight the Asian and Pacific Island cultures and is held on the first Wednesday of April.